Bornison/student-DBMS/README.md

 - Understand how CRUD apps work in real life
 - Learn the full workflow of connecting a frontend with a database

-It's a stepping stone towards my dream of becoming a software engineer — and yes, I wrote every line of code myself ✌️
+It's a stepping stone towards my dream of becoming a software engineer

 ---